dedsecurity/dedsecurity-framework/README.md

 - Exploit-Buffer Overflow

-- Remote acess for Windows
+- Remote access for Windows

 - Remote acess for Linux